Maria Flordeluna: Theme songs

 The series theme song is "Maria Flordeluna" and was written by Arden Condez and Jonathan Manalo.
 It was composed and arranged by Jonathan Manalo and is performed by Sheryn Regis.
 The song was nominated for a 2007 Awit Award.

 There are also two love themes: "Hanggang May Kailanman" performed by Vina Morales, but originally performed by Carol Banawa (both versions were used on the show) and "Lihim" performed by Acel Bisa.

 Also used during the show is a version of "Lihim" sung by Alwyn Uytingco and Jill Yulo.

 Reception

-Maria Flordeluna was the only primetime drama series in 2007 on either ABS-CBN or GMA to have gained viewers through the duration of its run until its eventual record breaking finale episode.
-It currently holds the record as the highest rated program on nationwide Philippine television (42.3%, based on monthly nationwide ratings) since AGB Nielsen's nationwide urban television audience measurement service (NUTAM) was first launched in October 2006.
-The finale episode itself holds the record as the highest NUTAM rated series finale (and highest rated episode of a regular series) with a 49.3%.